The Catechism in a Year (with Fr. Mike Schmitz)

 -

-apostles, apostolic tradition, bible, bishops, church, divine revelation, faith, magisterium, pope, sacred scripture, sacred tradition, teaching of the church, word of god
+apostles, apostolic tradition, ascension, bible, bishops, catechism, catechism in a year, catechism of the catholic church, catholic, catholic church, catholic doctrine, catholic faith, catholic teachings, catholicism, church, divine revelation, faith, father mike, father mike schmitz, foundations of faith, fr mike, fr mike schmitz, jesus, magisterium, pope, sacred scripture, sacred tradition, scripture, teaching of the church, tradition, word of god

 Fr.
 Mike breaks down the Catechism’s teaching that divine revelation consists of both Sacred Scripture and Sacred Tradition and emphasizes why both sources are of equal importance in the Faith.
 He also clarifies the difference between Apostolic Tradition and ecclesial traditions.
 Lastly, Fr.
 Mike encourages us to receive with docility the teachings and directives of the Magisterium of the Church, trusting in the authority of the Pope and the bishops.
 Today’s readings are Catechism paragraphs 80-87.